 -

-The challenge is open to all graduate students from the Schulich School of Business, including from MBA and 1-year masters programs, as well as graduate students from partner schools on an invitation only basis.
+The challenge is open to all graduate students from the Schulich School of Business, including from MBA and 1-year masters programs, as well as graduate students from business schools across Canada.
 Unfortunately, this case competition is not open to undergraduate students.

 To access the one reserved spot per institution, please use the following promo codes:

-The cost to register for the challenge is $35 + HST CAD per team.
+The cost to register for the challenge is $35 CAD + taxes/fees per team.
 Entrance fees will be paid at the time of registration.

 The case challenge consists of two rounds of competition.
 In the first round, teams of up to four students will analyze a supply chain case.
 Teams must submit their solutions electronically by the Round 1 deadline for internal judging.
 Submissions should be in the form of a PowerPoint (.ppt) file with voiceover audio.